stschake/cleanCore/README.markdown

 # License

-cleanCore is licensed under the Modified BSD License.
+cleanCore is licensed under the FreeBSD license or Simplified BSD license.